-Why Remove Old And Unwanted Software?
+Why Remove Old and Unwanted Software?:

 Even though you may not use most software on your PC, it will not stop them from drawing memory from your PC.
 Many software remains active in the background, which may eventually make your PC too slow to operate by eating up the system resources for no productive reason.
 So, we recommend removing unwanted programs to speed up your computer further.

-3. Try The Performance Troubleshooter:
+3. Try the Performance Troubleshooter:

-Another tip to speed up your computer: Performance troubleshooter tool.
+Another tip to speed up your computer: A Performance troubleshooter tool.
 The performance troubleshooter tool helps you automatically find and fix issues within your system.
 The tool runs a background check of your whole PC to determine the possible cause for the slow down.
 For example, if you have multiple users logged on to your computer with multiple programs used in different accounts.
 Then it will ask you to close them.

 You can access the performance troubleshooter from the control panel.
 Open the Start button, click on the windows system and go to the ‘windows system‘, then click on the ‘control panel‘-type ‘troubleshooting‘ on the

 search box.
-Then click on ‘check for performance issues’ in the ‘system and security‘ tab.
+Then click on ‘check for performance issues in the system and security tab.

 4. Defragment Your Hard Drive:

-The files in our system comprise of tiny bits of information dispersed across the drive.
+The files in our system comprise tiny bits of information dispersed across the drive.
 Windows reads these files as small fragments and stores them in clusters on the hard drive.
 Windows has full knowledge about the right location of each fragment and how to accumulate all fragments to form a full file.
 When you use the same cluster of a disk space repeatedly by deleting and saving files, it creates file fragmentation.
 As a result, whenever you open a file, the hard drive puts in more effort to access these scattered fragments.
 Hence, fragmented files may take longer to open.

-How To Defragment A Hard Disk?
+How to Defragment a Hard Disk?

-- Click on the ‘Start‘ button, then go to the control panel, click on the ‘system and security‘ option.
+- Click on the ‘Start‘ button, then go to the control panel, and click on the ‘system and security‘ option.

-- Then go to the ‘administrative tools‘ section and click ‘defragment your hard drive‘ option.
+- Then go to the ‘administrative tools‘ section and click the ‘defragment your hard drive‘ option.
 Once the box appears, click on the ‘Analyze disk‘ button.

 How Often Should You Defragment Your Hard Drive?